Mellon Financial

-Mellon Financial Corporation was an investment firm which was once one of the world's largest money management firms.
+Mellon Financial Corporation was an American investment firm which was once one of the world's largest money management firms.
 Based in Pittsburgh, Pennsylvania, it was in the business of institutional and high-net-worth individual asset management, including the Dreyfus family of mutual funds, business banking, and shareholder and investor services.
 On December 4, 2006, it announced a merger agreement with Bank of New York, to form BNY Mellon.
 After regulatory and shareholder approval, the banks completed the merger on July 2, 2007.

 History

-Mellon was opened in January 1870 by Thomas Mellon and his sons Andrew W. Mellon and Richard B. Mellon, as T. Mellon & Sons' Bank.
+Mellon was opened in January 1870 by Thomas Mellon and his sons Andrew Mellon and Richard B. Mellon, as T. Mellon & Sons' Bank.
 In 1902, the institution became Mellon National Bank.

 Mellon Bank was an important force in the mass production revolution in the United States, especially in the Midwest.
 The Mellon family using the bank as a proxy had direct involvement with founding the modern aluminium, oil, consumer electronics and financial industries.
 Alcoa, Gulf Oil (now Chevron-Texaco), Westinghouse (now CBS Corporation and Siemens) and Rockwell, all were directly founded and managed by the bank.
-U.S. Steel (the world's first billion dollar corporation), Heinz, General Motors, Koppers and ExxonMobil (as Rockefeller's Standard Oil) were born and nurtured by Mellon.
+U.S. Steel (the world's first billion-dollar corporation), Heinz, General Motors, Koppers and ExxonMobil (as Rockefeller's Standard Oil) were born and nurtured by Mellon.